tylertian123/map2sat/README.md

 This project uses a Conditional Generative Adversarial Network (cGAN) architecture to generate photorealistic predictions of satellite images from road map images.
 The architecture is adapted from the pix2pix architecture introduced by [Isola et al. (2016)](https://arxiv.org/pdf/1611.07004.pdf), with a U-Net acting as the generator and a PatchGAN discriminator.

-Project authors (in no particular order):
+Project authors (in alphabetical order):

 * Ardavan Alaei Fard (@ardavan34)
 * Jonathan Joonhan Ryu (@ryujonathan)